acai-consulting/terraform-aws-acf-account-cache/wiki.md

 <!-- SHIELDS -->
 [![Maintained by acai.gmbh][acai-shield]][acai-url] ![Copyright by acai.gmbh][acai-copyright-shield]

-This documentation focuses on the ACAI Cache Query, particularly the account cache query, and provides examples and guidelines for using Scope Pattern JSON to select specific AWS accounts based on defined criteria.
+This documentation focuses on how to query the ACAI ACF Account Cache, and provides guidelines and examples for specifying Query JSONs to select specific AWS accounts from the cache.

 # Content